Codeinwp/elementor-addon-widgets/readme.txt

 == Frequently Asked Questions ==

-Why is it after draging the required widget, making the necessary adjustments to settings and save the layout goes all wonky?
+Why is it after dragging the required widget, making the necessary adjustments to settings and save the layout goes all wonky?

 There is a known bug/conflict with WooCommerce assets not being loaded upon saving the edits, however refreshing the page puts things back to normal.
 See this [issue #495](https://github.com/pojome/elementor/issues/495) for current status.